llee454/hornet-website/modules/menu/Readme.md

     menu_selected_element_id class and contain a
     single text node representing the initially
     selected element ID.

-  menu_contentsBlock:

-  * loads the menu node referenced by menu_id

-  * creates a new HTML element that represents the node using the settings provided by context.element

-  * replaces context.element with the new element

-  * and passes the element to done.

-  If an error occurs, menu_contentsBlock passes the error to done instead.
+  If an error occurs in menu_contentsBlock, it passes the error to done.

 */
 function menu_contentsBlock (context, done) {
   getBlockArguments ([